autsu/kubemisc/samplecontroller/README.md

 This particular example demonstrates how to perform basic operations such as:

-* How to register a new custom resource (custom resource type) of type `Foo` using a CustomResourceDefinition.
+* How to register a new custom apiResourceList (custom apiResourceList type) of type `Foo` using a CustomResourceDefinition.
-* How to create/get/list instances of your new resource type `Foo`.
+* How to create/get/list instances of your new apiResourceList type `Foo`.
-* How to setup a controller on resource handling create/update/delete events.
+* How to setup a controller on apiResourceList handling create/update/delete events.

 It makes use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.
 You can